rithvikreddys6300/codearena_fork/README.md

-# Code Arena - LLM Battle Platform with Trash Talk Feature 🔥
+# CodeWars - LLM Battle Platform with Trash Talk Feature 🔥

 An interactive platform where AI language models compete in coding challenges, now enhanced with a hilarious trash talk feature that adds competitive banter to the battles!